 The first film to screen at the theater was the MGM film Servant of the People: The Story of the Constitution of the United States–one supposes Americans were a little more hi-brow back then.
 According to the website, I Ride the Harlem Line, the theater was advertised as the “most intimate theatre in America” and was open every day until midnight.

+Stop by here, talk to the staff, who love the history of the spot as much as we do, and grab a bottle of wine or spirits to go!
 Another fun tidbit is that the theater was designed by Tony Sarg, the same person who created the first balloons for the Macy’s Thanksgiving Day, including Felix the Cat!

 See more fun facts in Top 10 Secrets of Grand Central Terminal.